-How can food processing and handling (FP&H) and ingredients businesses turn market challenges into branding opportunities?
+How can food processing suppliers turn market challenges into branding opportunities?
 Here’s some food for thought.

-Right now, the global FP&H sector faces a long list of challenges.
-On top of responding to evolving consumer trends, FP&H businesses face labour issues, changing regulations, supply chain management and sustainability matters.
+Right now, the global food processing sector faces a long list of challenges.
+On top of responding to evolving consumer trends, food processing suppliers face labour issues, changing regulations, supply chain management and sustainability matters.

 But there is a silver lining to all those clouds.
-Today’s challenges create opportunities for FP&H brands to stand out as innovators and clearly demonstrate the value they provide for customers and end-consumers.
+Today’s challenges create opportunities for food processing suppliers to stand out as innovators and clearly demonstrate the value they provide for customers and end-consumers.

-In FP&H, decision makers in product development, R&D and procurement are all looking for solutions to their challenges.
+In the food processing industry, decision makers in product development, R&D and procurement are all looking for solutions to their challenges.
 To be a problem solver, you need to innovate.
 But as innovative as your solution may be, you can’t focus on product specs alone.
 You must continuously communicate your brand’s greater value, a vision which is supported by your products and solutions.

 Some of the choices your customers need to make are highly complex and risky and it can be hard for them to differentiate between solutions.
 So, when choosing between you and your competitor, the ultimate decision may come down to a gut feeling.
 When it's time to make their purchase, your customer will pay a price premium for a recognised and trusted brand.